 3. Tiny House Price Shopping

 Stick built tiny homes, which are built on a foundation and most similar to traditional houses, are easily the most expensive.
-But if you want to build without starting from scratch, you also have the option to purchase a tiny house shell, which is a finished exterior with an unfinished interior, allowing you to personalize the space for your needs.
+But if you want to build without starting from scratch, you also have the option to purchase a tiny house shell, which has a finished exterior with an unfinished interior, allowing you to personalize the space for your needs.
 A standard shell ranges from $17,000 – $37,000, not including add-ons like electrical and plumbing.

 4. Financing Your Tiny House Construction

 If you’re building your tiny home, a construction loan can help you get started.
 A construction loan is a short-term loan that covers the costs of custom home building.
-Once the home is built, the borrower must then apply for a mortgage to play for the completed home.
+Once the home is built, the borrower must then apply for a mortgage to pay for the completed home.